 Above the village are ancient temple caves that were once used for meditation and as dwellings during the harsh winters.
 Some of the caves are still used by monks today for meditation.

 In the hills above the village is Dhankar Lake.
-It is a holy lake and is quite small but offers great views of the high mountains.
+It is a holy lake and is quite small but offers great views of the high mountains, making the walk up to it worthwhile.

 A funny thing happened to us at most restaurants in Spiti.
 The staff gave us menus, let us make our meal selections and then as we ordered, the staff would tell us one by one that our selections are not available.
 In the end there were usually only 3 choices for the meal and 2 are always rice and dal (lentils)!